 Physical properties data acquired from whole-round measurements follow those from split core measurements.
-A decline in MS in the upper 50 m follows sulfate reduction in the sediment pore waters, suggesting that $H_2S$ from sulfate reduction reacts with Fe in magnetite to produce iron monosulfides and pyrite.
-The cyclic variations in MS, NGR, and L\ color reflectance parameter values are particularly strong throughout all holes at Site U1385 (Figure F26), showing lower MS and NGR values in carbonate-rich sediments with higher L\ values and higher MS and NGR values in clay-rich sediments with lower L\ values.
+A decline in MS in the upper 50 m follows sulfate reduction in the sediment pore waters, suggesting that H2S from sulfate reduction reacts with Fe in magnetite to produce iron monosulfides and pyrite.
+The cyclic variations in MS, NGR, and L color reflectance parameter values are particularly strong throughout all holes at Site U1385 (Figure F27), showing lower MS and NGR values in carbonate-rich sediments with higher L values and higher MS and NGR values in clay-rich sediments with lower L values.
 The gradual increasing trend of bulk densities, thermal conductivity, and P-wave velocity and the decreasing trend in porosity are attributed to the compaction of sediments with depth.
 The X-ray images reveal the presence of pyritized burrows, authigenic minerals, gas expansion, and drilling disturbance.
+Comparisons of physical properties measured for Expedition 339 Holes U1385A-U1385E and Expedition 397 Holes U1385F-U1385I show good agreement between expeditions.

 Stratigraphic correlation between holes at Site U1385 were accomplished using Correlator software (version 4.0.1).
-Tie points were established using the L\ color reflectance parameter, wholeround MS, and the blue color channel extracted from the core images (RGB-blue).
+Tie points were established using the L color reflectance parameter, wholeround MS, and the blue color channel extracted from the core images (RGB-blue).
 We constructed a splice from 0 to 452.7 m CCSF-A using all five of the newly drilled holes at the site (U1385F- U1385J).
-The data from Site U1385 will be integrated postcruise with Expedition 339 Holes U1385A-U1385E to produce a common splice.
-The Pliocene sequence correlates cycle-for-cycle to Sites U1586 and U1587 (Figure F10).
+The data from Site U1385 will be integrated postcruise with Expedition 339 Holes U1385A-U1385E to produce a common spliced composite section.
+The Pliocene sequences of Sites U1586 and U1587 correlate cycle-for-cycle (Figure F11).

-Site U1588 (proposed Site SHACK-10B) is the closest to the coast and the shallowest of the proposed depth transect (1339 mbsl) (Figures F1, F2, F27).
+Site U1588 is the closest to the coast and the shallowest of the proposed depth transect (1339 mbsl) (Figures F1, F2, F28).
 The site is on a drift deposit formed under the influence of the lower MOW (Hernández-Molina et al., 2014).
-It lies on the broad, gently inclined middle-slope region of the PPA, where the seismic data indicate an extensive plastered drift deposit located on the distal part of the contourite system (Figure F28).
+It lies on the broad, gently inclined middle-slope region of the PPA, where the seismic data indicate an extensive plastered drift deposit located on the distal part of the contourite system (Figure F29).
 The water depth of Site U1588 complements the sites drilled during Expedition 339 in the Gulf of Cádiz (Sites U1386-U1390) and along the Portuguese margin (Site U1391) at intermediate water depths (560-1073 mbsl) to study past variations in the depth and intensity of the MOW.